drewbaker/wp-easy/README.md

 ### JavaScript

-TODO Better document how JS works
+TODO Better documentation of how JS works

 - Auto including of JS, anything in `/scripts/libs/` will be auto enqueued as a module
 - jQuery `$` works globally
-- How to use the included modules
+- How to use the included JS modules

 ### Fonts

-TODO Better document how fonts work
+TODO Better documentation of how fonts work

 - Create a folder `/fonts`
 - Add fonts to `/styles/fonts.css`